Tiny Health vs Other GI Mapping Tests: Choosing The Best Gut Test for You

 • Digest mucus from your gut barrier

-4) Additional markers: PRO Gut Health Test vs GI-MAP
+4) Additional markers: PRO Gut Health Test vs other GI tests

-Besides species and gene abundances, the GI-MAP test includes a set of complementary stool chemistry markers that assess different aspects of gut digestion, inflammation, and aspects of the immune response.
+Besides species and gene abundances, other GI tests include a set of stool chemistry markers that assess different aspects of gut digestion, inflammation, and elements of the immune response.
 This includes levels of calprotectin, lactoferrin, secretory IgA, and digestive enzymes.

-The PRO Gut Health Test by Tiny Health comes with an analogous panel of markers that provides insights on gut inflammation, gut barrier integrity, immune function, and digestive function.
-Most of the markers included in GI-MAP are also part of the PRO Gut Health Test, which also includes 15 additional ones (Table 1).
-In addition, by ordering through a practitioner, you can get this kit for a lower price than GI-MAP.
+The PRO Gut Health Test by Tiny Health comes with an analogous panel of markers that provides insights into gut inflammation, gut barrier integrity, immune function, and digestive function.
+Most of the markers included in GI-MAP, GI 360, and GI effects are also part of the PRO Gut Health Test, which also includes many additional ones (Table 1).
+Plus, by ordering through a practitioner, you can get this kit at a lower price than many other GI tests.

-Table of stool chemistry markers in Tiny Health PRO Gut Health Test and GI-MAP
+Table of stool chemistry markers in Tiny Health PRO Gut Health Test and other GI tests

 Table 1.
-Stool chemistry markers included in Tiny Health’s PRO Gut Health Test and GI-MAP
+Stool chemistry markers included in Tiny Health’s PRO Gut Health Test and other GI tests

-5) Microbiome signatures: only in the Tiny Health Gut Test
+5) Microbiome signatures and conditions associations: only in the Tiny Health Gut Test

-GI-MAP focuses on unfriendly microbes and some chemical markers to give a glimpse into digestive health.
-But we all know the gut microbiome can have impacts for other health conditions beyond the gut!
+Many GI tests focus on unfriendly microbes and stool chemistry markers to give a glimpse into digestive health.
+But the gut microbiome can have impacts on other health conditions beyond the gut.

 *Although eczema and other health issues are influenced by various factors, supporting a healthy gut microbiome through targeted actions may help mitigate these risks and reduce current symptoms that may stem from microbiome imbalances.